Workable Solutions to Global Water Shortages have Urgency

 By establishing a Deep-Seated Water Exploration Alliance we can achieve the purpose of safeguarding and expanding Earth’s water resources and its free access as a fundamental human right and right for all life.

-There is a special methodology for locating and drilling for this type of water, apparently known to only a few.
-However over 5,000 deep seated water wells have been drilled since the 1890’s, giving credence to this important pursuit.
-Although it is surprising that these geological scientific principles are not more broadly known, the Lawrence Anthony Earth Organization’s Science and Technology Advisors have formed a sub-committee to carry forth the study of this field and advance broad scale implementations.
-While our work in this area is just beginning, our purpose is to ensure this vitally important science is far more known and utilized in order to guarantee clean water is accessible to the world.
-This is a legacy project of far-reaching magnitude and scope.
+The Lawrence Anthony Earth Organization’s Science and Technology Advisors have formed a sub-committee to carry forth the study of deep seated water resources and advance broad scale implementations.
+While our work in this area is just beginning, our purpose is to ensure this vitally important science is far more known and utilized in order to guarantee that clean water is accessible to the world.

 With LAEO’s Science and Tech Advisory Committee’s Clean Water Program we are opening the doors to more productive water resource exploration, development and sourcing in different regions of the world.